elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 A data shipper which uses the `wildcard` field type may need to verify that the configured output Elasticsearch destination can support it (>= 7.9.0).
 For example, if a future version of Beats adopts `wildcard` in index mappings, Beats would may need to gracefully handle a scenario where the targeted Elasticsearch instance doesn't support the data type.

+### Text fields migrating to wildcard

+ECS currently has two `text` fields that would likely benefit from migrating to `wildcard`.
+Doing so on the canonical field (as opposed to adding a multi-field) would be a breaking change.
+However adding a `.wildcard` multi-field may cause confusion, as they would be the only places where `wildcard` appears as a multi-field.

+The fields are:

+- `message`
+- `error.message`

+Paradoxically, in some cases they also benefit from the `text` data type.
+A prime example is Windows Event Logs' main messages, which is stored in the `message` field.

+The situation is captured here for addressing at a later stage.

 ## People

 The following are the people that consulted on the contents of this RFC.